 - The Jobs Remote Engine service allows you to trigger jobs on your remote cloud site from your local site.

 If you are interested in better understanding how a multisite Flex deployment could help you, contact us!

 The distributed model

 You have probably guessed the main downside of multisite deployments: costs.
 Running multiple full Flex sites will result in a larger technical footprint than a single-site deployment.

 Depending on your business requirements, spreading the components of a single Flex site between the cloud and your premises, a distributed architecture can offer an interesting alternative that allows for more flexibility compared to than an exclusive cloud or on-premises solution.

-We will explore this option, typical use cases, as well as benefits and downsides, in the second part of this blog post – stay tuned!
+We will explore this option, typical use cases, as well as benefits and downsides, in the second part of this blog post!

 Over the past decade, Mathieu has built first-hand experience delivering broadcast projects across Europe and Asia, going on to leading Dalet's EMEA/APAC's Professional Services team.
-In his current role, Mathieu is responsible for shaping Dalet's new generation of Media Workflow solutions.More Articles By Mathieu
+In his current role as Director of Product Marketing, Mathieu is responsible for shaping Dalet's new generation of solutions.More Articles By Mathieu